Tyil/website/_posts/2016-10-03-on-systemd.md

 information that is no longer correct, please contact me.
 You can find my contact details [on my homepage][tyil].

+## Technical issues
-## Security
+### Security
-Now we have seen that Poettering will try to assimilate anything he can find and put it into systemd, making it a huge platform with an even bigger attack vector.
+From experience, we have seen that systemd's creator, Lennart Poettering, will try to assimilate any functionality he can find and add it into systemd.
+This causes systemd to have a large surface area of attack, adding to and magnifying security attack vectors.
 An init system should be exactly the opposite.
-The problem is made even worse with bugs like [the user-level DoS][systemd-dos], which seem to indicate that the software is hardly tested or written by programmers who use best practices.
+To compound this issue, we have bugs like [the user-level DDoS][systemd-ddos], which seem to indicate that the software is hardly tested or written by programmers who don't use best practices.

-## POSIX
+### POSIX
-Another thing that systemd developers seem to detest, is POSIX compliance.
-A common argument against it is that "systemd must break posix compliance in order to further the development of GNU+Linux userland utilities".
-While this could be true in some sense, it sounds like a very bad idea to just ignore POSIX altogether.
+POSIX compliance.
+Systemd developers seem to detest it.
+Their common argument against retaining POSIX compliance is that "systemd must break POSIX compliance in order to further the development of GNU+Linux userland utilities".
+While this may be true in some sense, it is a very bad idea to ignore POSIX altogether.

-POSIX is one of the reasons that most applications are very portable.
-It's a standard that most OSs and distros try to hold true, just so it becomes easy to port over software.
+POSIX is one of the reasons that most applications running on GNU+Linux and other Unix like systems are very portable.
+It's a standard that most OS's and distro's try to meet, making it easy to port software.

 [natermeer on Reddit][reddit-natermeer] said
 > POSIX has almost no relevance anymore.